FynnSchneider05/TipCalculator/README.md

 **ScreenShot of my project/design**

-**1) Home Page where a user can enter the age as day, month and year and after a click on the button in the middle it will generate the current age of the user**
+**1) Home Page where a user can enter a bill, the percentage they want to tip and the amount of persons.
+The page will calculate how much each person has to pay**

 <img src="./images/ScreenshotDesktop.png" width="300"/>